 Here are excerpts of my letters from Colombia to my Dad in Canada, and his responses; the catalyst for some unique conversations about life in Colombia!

-Glad you’ve arrived safely in Colombia.
+Glad you arrived safely in Colombia.
 You realize of course that the previous sentence makes absolutely no sense whatsoever to a father.

 The Colombia of days gone by is just that – of days gone by.
-I’ve had numerous conversations with people here who are very matter-of-fact about how violent and troublesome things were here, but they seem to take it all in tremendous stride.
-Although we in the greater world were regaled with tales of how horrible life in Colombia was, apparently daily life wasn’t affected in the way you and I might think it was.
+I’ve had numerous conversations with people who live in Colombia who are very matter-of-fact about how violent and troublesome things were here, but they seem to take it all in tremendous stride.
+Although we in the greater world were regaled with tales of how horrible life in Colombia was, apparently daily life in Colombia wasn’t affected in the way you and I might think it was.

 Bystanders were occasionally caught in the proverbial cross-fire, but for the most part it was targeted violence between drug cartels and guerrilla sects.
 So if you were an average person without too much wealth and you kept your head down, it was business as usual.

 The other misnomer about safety in Colombia is that Bogota was the centre of all evil here.
 When times were bad, it wasn’t limited to Bogota, and in fact, being within the city limits was a measure of safety, since the guerrillas ran rampant outside of the cities, and in many cases it wasn’t safe to leave the city.